LimeChain/matchstick/README.md

 ## Quick Start 🚀
 ### Docker 🐳
 The quickest way to use **Matchstick** "out of the box" is to build and run an ubuntu-based Docker container with a **Matchstick** image.
-In order to do that you will need to have [Docker](https://docs.docker.com/get-docker/) installed on your machine.
+Steps:

+- Install [Docker](https://docs.docker.com/get-docker/) if you don't have it already.

-Next, create a file named Dockerfile in the root folder of your subgraph project, and paste [the contents of this file](https://github.com/LimeChain/demo-subgraph/blob/main/Dockerfile) there.
+- Create a file named `Dockerfile` in the root folder of your subgraph project, and paste [the contents of this file](https://github.com/LimeChain/demo-subgraph/blob/main/Dockerfile) there.

-Now you can build a **Matchstick** image using the following command:
+- Build a **Matchstick** image using the following command:
 ```
 docker build -t matchstick .
 ```

-The build step might take a while, but once that's done we can quickly run our tests like this:
+ - The build step might take a while, but once that's done we can quickly run our tests like this:
 ```
 docker run --rm matchstick
 ```

-If you want to pass in arguments to **Matchstick** (for instance to test only a specific datasource or to run the test coverage tool) you can do so like this:
+❗ If you want to pass arguments to **Matchstick** (for instance to test only a specific datasource or to generate a test coverage report) you can do so like this:
 ```
 docker run -e ARGS="gravity" --rm matchstick
 ```